inpercima/swaaplate/README.md

 * [serverConfig/packagePath](#serverconfigpackagepath)

 ### `generalConfig/buildDir`
-Path to the exports from angular for buildtime.
+Path to the target from the angular webapp for buildtime.
 * default: `dist`
 * type: `string`